-Also offered as ENGL 4500.
-Prerequisite: JOUR 3510, ENGL 3060, JOUR/ENGL 3080, or permission of instructor.
-A study of the theory of layout and design, including editorial decision-making, photo editing, and production technology for print and on-line media.
+Prerequisite: ENGL 2060 or ENGL 2080, or permission of instructor.
+A study of the theory of layout and design, including editorial decision-making, photo editing, and production technology for print and online media.

 JOUR 4510 Feature Writing

 Prerequisite: Permission of instructor.
 A study of the theory and practice of writing a variety of features for newspapers and magazines, with emphasis on intensive research, interviews, use of statistics, and the organization of long articles.